niravcodes/niravcodes.github.io/_posts/2019-02-12-how-premature-optimization-cost-me-half-a-day.md

 return;
 {% endhighlight %}

 doesn't help prevent the overflow.
 Instead, it simply refuses to insert the last element in the array.
 Which is what I failed to realize for half a day as I looked here and there to find the bug that occurred in another part of the system that used the queue.
 In trying to save a few bytes, I had written a code which was much more susceptible to oversights like this.

 So after realizing that I had fallen victim to the textbook example of premature optimization, I rushed to write about it.
 I was really excited about it because I have read about premature optimization before but had assumed that I would never have to deal with it.
 As it often happens, people think they are immune to the affliction until it befalls them.

-At any rate, the long and short of this post is that it's okay to make the computer work a little harder to simplify your job as a programmer.
+In any case, the long and short of this post is that it's okay to make the computer work a little harder to simplify your job as a programmer.
 I end with the lines from Andrew Motion's poem _Run_.

 > and you had just died
 > so I was excited, still thinking your death was a thing apart